 Also in the Markforged ecosystem is its software.
 The team noted that its browser-based Eiger software is now live with metal offerings, incorporating free quoting.
-Markforged will be exposing more information so users can discover their potential return on investment (ROI) through use of the company’s strong 3D printing offerings, including cost modeling.
-In keeping with costs and production mentality, Reilly noted that understanding applications requires another consideration.
+Markforged will be exposing more information so users can discover their potential return on investment (ROI) through the use of the company’s strong 3D printing offerings, including cost modeling.
+In keeping with costs and production mentality, Reilly noted that understanding applications require another consideration.

 “It doesn’t matter what you’re making — time matters,” he said of an overarching theme and benefit to additive manufacturing technologies.

 Creating parts in-house and on-demand allows for significant savings in time and money for any production operation.
 To that end, Markforged reports that it is seeing an uptick in repeat customers who are putting their machines to increasing use.